 - our supplier complains of a too high safety stock level because it is on consignment, yet sometimes we go out of stock on their parts

-- items we have under our own management also have a too high stock level
+- items we have under our management also have a too high stock level

 - our suppliers complain about the quality of our consumption forecasts

-- SAP is not well configured and our planning is still done in excel (every planner uses their own file and the transfer of skills is complicated)
+- SAP is not well configured and our planning is still done in excel (every planner uses their file, and the transfer of skills is complicated)

 Reduction of the overall stock level

 The implementation of Flowlity has enabled a reduction of the overall stock level of 40% for items under own management and those managed in consignment.